journal-club/wiki-data/acads/first-year.md

 <!-- TITLE: First Year Courses -->
 <!-- SUBTITLE: Information about the first year courses, which are common to all branches (except B. Pharma. students).-->

 Students at BITS Hyderabad have 15 compulsory courses to do in the first year of study which have a cumulative weightage of 37 credits.
 The common courses include Biology, Thermodynamics, and multiple Mathematics courses among others.
 Here's a brief description of the textbooks you'll need for the courses.
-'U" refers to the number of units/credits in the course and click on links to view the textbooks on online shops.
+'U" refers to the number of units/credits in the course.
+Click on links to view the textbooks on online marketplaces.
 # Textbooks
 <center>